How to Accept Google Pay / Apple Pay / Microsoft Pay in WordPress

 Next, you’ll be asked to provide a title, description, and choose a type for your payment form.

-Next, click on the Payment option from the right and you can edit the currency, amount, and even choose between one-time and subscription payment.
+Next, click on the Payment option from the left and you can edit the currency, amount, and even choose between a one-time and subscription payment.

 Google Pay and Apple Pay are enabled by default when using Stripe checkout.
-However, to use Apple Pay, your site must be connected to your Stripe account in Live Mode.
+However, to accept Apple Pay, your site must be connected to your Stripe account in Live Mode.

-Next, you’ll need to tell Stripe to register your domain with Apple.
-This can be done by navigating to the Apple Pay tab in the Account Settings of your Stripe Dashboard and clicking Add new domain.
+First off, you’ll need to tell Stripe to register your domain with Apple.
+This can be done by simply navigating to the Apple Pay tab in the Account Settings of your Stripe Dashboard and clicking Add new domain.

 Step 4: Publish Your Form